dzenanr/dart_cookbook/README.md

 ## Description

-Examples are from [Dart Cookbook] (http://www.dartlang.org/docs/cookbook/) and [Observables and Data Binding with Web UI] (http://observables-articles.dart-lang.appspot.com/web-ui/observables/).
+Web UI examples are from [Dart Cookbook] (http://www.dartlang.org/docs/cookbook/) and [Observables and Data Binding with Web UI] (http://observables-articles.dart-lang.appspot.com/web-ui/observables/).

 Each example is a separate Dart Editor application.